Campus Information Technology Services

 All university departments and schools are encouraged to contact IT during the budget hearing preparation process with their technology needs and wants for the next fiscal year.
 If no contact is made, IT will request funding based on the needs of the previous year.

-Request made as part of the normal budget cycle will not be approved unless and until they are fully funded.
+Requests made as part of the normal budget cycle will not be approved unless and until they are fully funded.
 It is the responsibility of the departments and schools to make technology needs known to IT well in advance of the desired implementation.

 If a request is not funded, the requestor may seek alternate funding.